Abdullahnoorkhan/computer-vision-robot-arm/README.md

 # Computer Vision Controlled Robot Arm with Hand Tracking

-A 6-DOF robotic arm equipped with 6 servo motors and controlled by an ESP32 WiFi processor.
+A 6 DOF robotic arm equipped with 6 servo motors and controlled by an ESP32 WiFi processor.
 The project demonstrates full custom implementation of inverse kinematics (IK) from scratch, including reachability analysis and real-time servo control, followed by integration with computer vision for hand-tracking control.

 ## Project Goals

 1. **Inverse Kinematics Implementation**
-   Develop all software from scratch to solve inverse kinematics for a 2-link planar robotic arm (L₁ = 4 cm, L₂ = 12 cm).
+   Develop all software from scratch to solve inverse kinematics for a 2 link planar robotic arm (L₁ = 4 cm, L₂ = 12 cm).
 The solution calculates all reachable coordinates and automatically orients the arm to any specified (X, Y) position.

 2. **Computer Vision Integration**
    Extend the IK system with real-time hand tracking via webcam.
 The tip of the index finger is tracked and mapped to robot coordinates, enabling direct gesture-based control of the physical arm.